Six of Cups

 It is quite often the case that you look at a portfolio made even a couple of years ago and can’t remember why you chose certain assets, so check now!

-Also, streamlining your choices so you could explain them to your inner six year old may be an exercise worth taking (it is amazing how often the reason is ‘I’ve kept it because I can’t be bothered to change it, and it does okay so far’!).
+Also, streamlining your choices so you could explain them to your inner six-year-old may be an exercise worth taking (it is amazing how frequently the reason is ‘I’ve kept it because I can’t be bothered to change it, and it does okay so far’!).

 You are struggling with debts or bad habits from the past, and they are most likely continuing because the enablers for them are also coming from the past and remain unaddressed.